Canada

 When Is The Best Time to Visit MacGregor Point Provincial Park?

 It's hard to say when the best time is to visit MacGregor Point Provincial Park, but I know for a fact that the late spring / early summer is definitely a perfect time to do so.
-Not only is it not crowded as the beach season has not started, but also there are almost no mosquito and black flies that could be quite nasty in this area.
-MacGregor Point Provincial Park sits on the eastern shore of beautiful Lake Huron just south of Port Elgin, Ontario and is open year-around.
+Not only is it not crowded as the beach season has not started, but also there are almost no mosquitoes and black flies that could be quite nasty in this area.
+MacGregor Point Provincial Park sits on the eastern shore of beautiful Lake Huron just south of Port Elgin, Ontario and is open year-round.
 The park gets pretty busy in the summer attracting beach-goers.
 It also becomes a mecca for cross-country skiers in the winter.
 Both the spring and the fall have many things to offer, too.
-Below is my top 6 to enjoy at this park in the late spring / early summer.
+Below are my top 6 to enjoy at this park in the late spring / early summer.

 1. Look for Spring Wildflowers.

 MacGregor Point Provincial Park is probably the most blooming park in Ontario I've been to.
-You can spot dozens of flowers - in different colours and shapes - right from the hiking trail (please remember to stay on trail, leave no trace and take only pictures).
+You can spot dozens of flowers - in different colours and shapes - right from the hiking trail (please remember to stay on the trail, leave no trace and take only pictures).

 Many people believe that orchids only grow in a tropical warm climate, but you'll be surprised to know that Ontario is home to some of the most beautiful orchids such as this yellow lady's slipper.

-Colours and their shades are countless.
+The colours and their shades are countless.

 2. Spot Some Wildlife.